 Environmental Safety & Sustainability

-The Office of Environmental Health & Safety (EHS) develops, establishes and administers the University's policies and procedures for campus environmental management, occupational safety and health practices, ensuring the University's compliance with all federal, state and local laws, regulatory guidelines and industry standards.
+The Office of Environmental Safety & Sustainability (ESS) develops, establishes and administers the University's policies and procedures for campus environmental management, occupational safety and health practices, ensuring the University's compliance with all federal, state and local laws, regulatory guidelines and industry standards.
 This office provides environmental management, occupational safety and health services to the University community through technical support, information and training programs, consulting services, and the periodic auditing of campus environmental, safety and health practices.

 The mission of the office is to support MSU's long-term contribution and commitment to its environmental and social responsibilities.
 Our vision is to establish and maintain a healthy and safe environment at MSU.
 Our approach in achieving this vision will be to involve the MSU faculty, staff, students and the university community-at-large in training programs, lectures and initiatives designed to develop a cadre of committed individuals who will be our eyes and ears in the identification of potentially hazardous conditions.